-Squirrels nest naturally, which makes them have a sense of security.
-Squirrels are great architects, too.
-If you give your squirrel lots of rodent-friendly materials, they can make one heck of a nest themselves.
+Squirrels nest naturally, which gives them a sense of security.
+They are also great architects.
+If you give your squirrel plenty of rodent-friendly materials, they can make an amazing nest all by themselves.

-Squirrels are very playful little critters, and they will need activities to keep them occupied.
-Squirrels need lots of safe objects to chew on since they have to file down their incisors.
+Squirrels are playful little critters, and they will need activities to keep them occupied.
+They also need many safe objects to chew on, since they have to regularly file down their incisors.

-Squirrels are very energetic and require lots of space, so the bigger the cage—the better.
+Squirrels are energetic and require a large amount of space, so the bigger the cage, the better.
 A squirrel can fit well in a tall, vertical cage where they can jump and climb.
-Many ferret or sugar glider cages can be suitable homes for pet squirrels, provided they have daily time to explore outside of the cage.
+Many ferret or sugar glider cages can be suitable homes for pet squirrels, provided that they also have daily time to explore outside of the cage.

 Food & Water Dishes

-You can give your squirrel a regular shallow food dish—since they will likely remove all the food and horde it in their nesting area.
-Squirrels need a water bottle, such as the one you would buy for guinea pigs or rabbits.
+You can give your squirrel a regular shallow food dish, since they will likely remove all the food and horde it in their nesting area.
+Squirrels also need a water bottle, such as the one that you would buy for guinea pigs or rabbits.

-Squirrels are little social critters, so do they need a friend in their enclosure?
-Well, in nature, squirrels typically live alone.
-They’re also not good with other pets since they can be hurt so easily.
+In nature, squirrels typically live alone, so they won’t need a cage mate.
+They’re also not good with other pets because they can be hurt so easily.

 What Should I Feed My Baby Squirrel?

-The squirrel diet depends very much on the age of the baby.
+The squirrel’s diet depends on the age of the baby.

 If the squirrel is orphaned, you have to bottle feed the baby every few hours.
 They need puppy formula replacement milk and Pedialyte to grow appropriately.
 You will have to narrow down the age of the babies to determine how much to offer.

-You’ll need to follow a rigorous feeding schedule, which means being up every few hours throughout the night to ensure they are fed and groomed.
-This can be very taxing, as very young squirrels need to eat every 2 hours for the first several days of their lives.
+You’ll also need to follow a rigorous feeding schedule, which means being up every few hours throughout the night to ensure that they are fed and groomed.
+This can be incredibly taxing, as very young squirrels need to eat every 2 hours for the first several days of their lives.

-In addition to feedings, you also have to be prepared to do the mother’s work—stimulating the genitals to help them use the bathroom.
+In addition to feedings, you must be prepared to do all of the mother’s work, including stimulating the genitals to help them use the bathroom.
 If you don’t, the squirrel might get bound up and impacted, being unable to pass their stool.

 Squirrels born in captivity won’t leave their mothers until they are roughly 10 and 12 weeks of age.
 By this time, you won’t have to worry about supplementing formula, as the babies are completely weaned and ready to live self-sufficiently.